Secretary of Aging

 He has responded to multiple local, regional, state, and national disasters and emergencies in various capacities throughout his career, including the scene of the World Trade Center attack on September 11, 2001, hurricanes and floods, and most recently the Champlain Towers South condominium collapse in Surfside, Florida, in 2021, and Hurricane Ian in 2022.

-Secretary of Environmental Protection
+Interim Acting Secretary of the Department of Environmental Protection

-Learn more about Secretary Negrin
+Learn more about Acting Secretary Shirley

 State Fire Commissioner